-School based counseling will be provided from a school counselor, school social worker or school psychologist (brief solution-focused counseling, Heart Math, and/or group counseling focusing on family issues, anxiety, anger management, and/or social skills).
-Additional interventions may include prevention groups provided by a district mental health counselor, wellness check-in/check-out procedure, mentor program, referral to community agencies (grief, parenting, behavior, substance abuse, domestic violence, etc.), Student Support Plan (concern for harm), and/or on-site mental health clinic (30-minute sessions will be available two hours per week at each school site for single session counseling or screening students for further services).
+School based counseling is provided by a school counselor, school social worker or school psychologist (brief solution-focused counseling, Heart Math, and/or group counseling focusing on family issues, anxiety, anger management, and/or social skills).
+Additional interventions may include crisis team counseling services, prevention groups provided by a school counselor or district mental health counselor, wellness check-in/check-out procedure, mentor program, referral to community agencies (grief, parenting, behavior, substance abuse, domestic violence, etc.), and/or Student Support Plan (concern for harm).

 Tier 2 services may be provided along with the addition of individual and/or group counseling with a district mental health counselor or outside provider.
-Social worker will help coordinate with outside agencies for more intensive services, if approved by student's parent/legal guardian.
+School social worker will help coordinate with outside agencies for more intensive services, if approved by student's parent/legal guardian.
 The Mobile Crisis Response Team will be utilized when a student crisis situation is indicated.